-- A. Applications proposing Housing for Older Persons Projects in which all Units include two (2) or fewer bedrooms are eligible for the initial five (5) points in this scoring category if each of the following complete exhibits are provided at this tab: - 1.
-A description of the Project's specific design elements and facility programs that serve the needs of Older Persons. - 2.
-Form 20. - 3.
-Insert a site plan showing where each service will be provided. - 4.
-Completed Exhibit N (Supportive Services plan) from each service provider that is responsive to each question.
-Other documents to provide this information (i.e. brochures, and other narrative descriptions) will not be accepted for these points except where expressly requested in Exhibit N. Supportive Services must promote the residents' quality of life and independence while providing efficient delivery of Supportive Services to the residents. - a.
-Insert an agreement between the Owner and each service provider behind each Exhibit N submitted that firmly commits each of them to provide each of the Supportive Services listed in Exhibit N. - 5.
-Budget for Supportive Services that includes the sources and uses breakdown.
-Costs for Supportive Services must be reflected as a separate line item in the annual operating costs where indicated on page 5 of Form 3.
-If Supportive Services are funded by a third party, evidence that the funding will be available to the Project through the Extended Use Period should be inserted at this Tab 20.
+- a.
+Applications proposing Housing for Older Persons Projects in which all Units include two (2) or fewer bedrooms are eligible for the initial five (5) points in this scoring category.
+The Project must offer Supportive Services that promote the residents' quality of life and independence while providing efficient delivery of Supportive Services to the residents.
+If each of the following complete exhibits are provided at this tab, up to an additional fifteen (15) points are available: - i.
+A description of the Project's specific design elements and facility programs that serve the needs of Older Persons. - ii.
+Form 17 for each service provider committing Supportive Services under Section 2.9(Q)(2)(a)(iv) below. - iii.
+Insert a site plan showing where each service will be provided. - iv.
+Insert completed Form 17A 17M (as applicable) for each Supportive Service committed to the Project.
+Other documents that may contain this information (i.e. brochures, and other narrative descriptions) will not be accepted for these points except where expressly requested in Form 17A 17M.
+Applicant must also provide

+- any additional documents requested in each Form 17A 17M in order to receive the points claimed for the services committed on the form. - v.
+Insert a budget for Supportive Services that includes an itemized breakdown of funding sources and associated uses.
+Costs for Supportive Services must be reflected as a separate line item in the annual operating costs where indicated on Page 5 of Form 3.
+If Supportive Services are funded by a third party, evidence that the funding will be available to the Project through the Compliance Period should be inserted at this Tab 17.